brainboxdotcc/DPP/docpages/INDEX.md

 If this happens, switch your project to release mode.
 Our precompiled binaries are built in release mode for x64 vs2019 only.
 If you require a debug build, or a build for a newer visual studio, you will have to compile it yourself from the github sources.
 Please see the section about \ref buildwindows for more information on how to do this.

+## Does this library build on Raspberry Pi?
+Yes!
+This project will build and run on Raspberry Pi and is very much suited to this kind of system.
+It may take some time (read: hours) to compile the project on your Raspberry Pi unless you build it using a cross compiler.
+We plan to offer pre-built `.deb` files for arm7 and arm64 soon, stay tuned for further updates!